tvpollet/beautiful-jekyll/_pages/thesis_projects.md

 # Key resources used for this page.

 This is an incomplete list.
+More to be linked in the future.
 All the sources are also linked in text.

 Kent State University Libraries.
 (2017, May 15). *Qualtrics tutorials* Retrieved March 27, 2018, from [https://libguides.library.kent.edu/qualtrics](https://libguides.library.kent.edu/qualtrics).